Jacoby McCabe Ellsbury

 On July 28, 2015, Jacoby became only the 6th player in major league history to reach base twice in one game on catcher's interference; he was actually the first player to have two different catchers sin against him, as Robinson Chirinos and Tomas Telis of the Texas Rangers both got charged with the rare violation.
 He had a solid first half that year, hitting .318 with 32 runs in 42 games, but in the second half, he slumped to .220.
 He finished at .257 with 7 homers and 33 RBIs, with 66 runs and 21 stolen bases, very disappointing numbers given how much fate the Yankees were placing in him.
 He was benched in favor of Chris Young for the Wild Card Game against the Houston Astros, then came on as a pinch-hitter for Gardner in the 8th and popped out in the 3-0 loss, a disappointing ending to a disappointing season.

 In 2016, he continued to display his rare mastery of the catcher's interference, as on July 20th, he reached first base via this play for the 9th time that season, breaking the single-season record held by Roberto Kelly since 1992.
 He was second on the all-time list in the category, with 23, behind Pete Rose's 29.
-He added one more instance later in the season to increase the single-season record to 10, and to move his career total to 24.
+He added three more instances later in the season to increase the single-season record to 12, and to move his career total to 26.
+His 12 times were more than any team had ever accumulated in a season until then (the 1992 Yankees on which Kelly had played had set the mark with 10), and only 10 major leaguers had compiled as many in their entire career!

 - AL All-Star (2011)